rfmvlc/cbex-py/README.md

 # stock-exchange
-CB Demo With a Stock Exchange Theme
+CB Demo With a Stock Exchange Theme pgraded for

-## Release notes 1.1
-- Upgraded for Couchbase Server 6.x

 ## Pre-requisites
+Couchbase Server 6.x

 ### MacOS